-I was dying for some peace and quiet, some normalcy, some life that didn't include constant conversations about the corona virus or race relations or when are businesses going to open or are my kids going to be in school in the fall.
+I was dying for some peace and quiet, for some normalcy, for some part of life that didn't include constant conversations about the corona virus, or race relations, or when are businesses are going to open back up, or are my kids going to be in school this the fall.
 I was dying to go back in time before any of this mess had started.

 And I bet you can guess what I found once I was out of Seattle for 3 weeks - there was nothing different in my new location other than the furniture.
 There were the same conversations, the same concerns, the same heart break as what I had left behind at home.
 And there is nothing I hate more than being wrong!

 Then the still small voice said to me, 'Go back to Romans 8:28'.
 Seriously?
 Wasn't I past that beginner stage of theology?
 I mean really, come on!
 I've been a believer my entire life - go back to Romans 8:28?
 But I've learned not to ignore the still small voice so I obeyed, for once.

 So I've been resting in the promises from 8:26-30 again, but maybe for the first time I've seen the treasure shared here.
 I like the NLT version which says,

 So yes, I had to go back to Romans 8:28 to be reminded of these truths:

 He holds us during our weakness.
 An image comes to mind of a mother cradling her baby so close that just her mere presence is enough to settle the child.
 How beautiful is the picture of Him cradling us tight during our moments of greatest weakness?